-Not in terms of economic competition and free commercial practices, but requirements and limitations apply with respect to foreign investment for certain industry sectors.
+There is no relevant legislation for mergers in terms of economic competition and free commercial practices, but requirements and limitations apply with respect to foreign investment for certain industry sectors.

 2 Transactions Caught by Merger Control Legislation

 2.1 Which types of transaction are caught - in particular, what constitutes a "merger" and how is the concept of "control" defined?